frank-895/machine_learning_journey/gradient_accum_ensembling/README.md

 ## Results
 UPDATE HERE

+## Key Learnings:
+- **Power of ensembling**: Learnt how to ensemble several deep learning models for improved predictive power.
+- **Gradient accumulation**: Learnt what gradient accumulation is and how it can allow us to simulate the memory of a larger, more expensive GPU then we actually have.
+- **GPU optimisation**: Learnt how to use Python and PyTorch to clear our GPU memory, allowing us to train multiple models on Colab's free GPU.
+- **`pkl` files**: Learnt how to use FastAI to save several models as a `.pkl` file.

 ## Credit
 This code is based on code provided by the fastai course, especially a number of Kaggle notebooks accessible through their website: https://www.fast.ai.
 The FastAI team has provided tools and resources that helped in developing this work.
 I have adapted the code and content to demonstrate my own learning and to help others!